“Matchmaker, matchmaker make me a match, find me a find, catch me a catch…”

 - A paper cutter for trimming the actual art, and mats.

 These two pieces were thrifted probably a year apart for about $10 each.
-You would never guess the matched pair wasn’t always one piece and only cost about $20!
+You would never guess the matched pair wasn’t always one piece for a total cost of about $20!

 If you already have a good art collection going and are wondering what to do with all this art, consider reading our post on creating the perfect English gallery wall.